 - The Yu-Gi-Oh! manga started out as the tale of a teenager whose dark side brings judgment on abusive people with lots of horrific implications.
 Halfway into the series the card game took over and everything from that point onwards became the tale of people beating each other in a Serious Business card game, with said horriffic implications appearing frpm time to time.

-- Anyone remember when Bulma was one of two main characters in Dragon Ball?
+- Anyone remember when Bulma was one of two main characters in the story?

 - Captain America is almost synonymous with The Avengers, despite the fact he predates them by twenty-two years and wasn't a part of the team's original roster.